nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Renaming an existing tag

+**MSS**

+1. User requests to list persons according to tags
+2. AddressBook shows a list of persons
+3. User requests to rename a tag of a specific person in the list using index
+4. AddressBook display edit box for user to input
+5. User inputs new name for the existing tag
+6. AddressBook queries the user for confirmation of renaming tag
+7. User confirms
+8. AddressBook replaces the tag with the new renamed tag <br>
+Use case ends.

+**Extensions**

+2a.
+Tag to rename does not exist

+> 2a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+3a.
+The list is empty

+> Use case ends

+4a.
+The given index is invalid

+> 4a1.
+AddressBook shows an error message <br>
+  Use case resume at step 2

 ## Appendix C : Non Functional Requirements